 The plaintiff shall state these facts in an affidavit filed with the complaint.

-(2) The plaintiff may join as defendants "the heirs and devisees of (naming such deceased person), deceased, and all persons claiming by, through, or under said decedent," naming them in that manner.
-In the case of personal property, reference shall be made to the legatees of the decedent.
-Where it is stated in the affidavit that such person is believed to be dead, such person may also be named as a defendant.
+(2) The plaintiff may join as defendants "the testate and intestate successors of (naming such deceased person), deceased, and all persons claiming by, through, or under said decedent," naming them in that manner.